erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-Spherical harmonics (both decomposition and recomposition as well as area weighting); Fourier transforms such as band-block, band-pass, low-pass, and high-pass; meteorological variables such as relative humidity, dewpoint temperature, heat index, saturation vapure pressure, etc.; climatology functions such as climate average over multiple years, daily/monthly/seasonal averages, as well as anomalies;
+Spherical harmonics (both decomposition and recomposition as well as area weighting); Fourier transforms such as band-block, band-pass, low-pass, and high-pass; meteorological variables such as relative humidity, dew point temperature, heat index, saturation vapor pressure, etc.; climatology functions such as climate average over multiple years, daily/monthly/seasonal averages, as well as anomalies;
 regridding of curvilinear grid to rectilinear grid, unstructured grid to rectilinear grid, curvilinear grid to unstructured grid, and vice versa; interpolation methods